Solar-network/docs/docs/core/testing/transactions.md

 - Once forged, check the balances of the sender and recipients and ensure that they are now updated correctly.
 - Search for the Transaction ID via Explorer or API and ensure that all transaction details are displayed correctly.
 - Search for the Block ID and ensure all details are correct.
-- Repeat this process several times with and without utilizing the memo field.
+- Repeat this process several times with and without utilising the memo field.

 ## Delegate Resignation Transaction